Please note that the agenda is subject to change.

 6-10 Culinary Demonstration / Join local chefs for a culinary demonstration outside G’s Restaurant.
 This demo will give you a chance to learn some nutritional recipes and techniques that you can apply to create fast, healthy, and delicious meals anywhere and anytime.

-6-11 An Introduction to Burlesque / Alexa Luthor / Burlesque is an empowering form of dance that not only is a good form of exercise, but also creates love of and connection with one's own body.
+6-11 An Introduction to Burlesque / Alexa Luthor and Doctor Vu / Burlesque is an empowering form of dance that not only is a good form of exercise, but also creates love of and connection with one's own body.
 Find out what burlesque dance is all about with this teaser session- learn basic moves through a warm up and a short dance.
 There is no clothing removal in this class.
 Please wear comfortable shoes or bare feet and clothes you can move in to this class.
 No dance experience required; all body types and genders welcome!